 This poem first appeared in Definitive Verse in 1940, though Kipling dated it to 1930.
 It is listed in ORG as No 1169.
-It should not be confused with an unpublished poem of November 1882, with the same title, see Rutherford, p.
+It should not be confused with an unpublished poem of June 1880, with the same title, as a sub-title.
+See Rutherford, p.
 50

 It is collected in:

 - The Sussex Edition vol xxxv (1939)